9/11 was a test. The books of the last two decades show how America failed.

 Yet the legacy of the 9/11 era is found not just in Afghanistan or Iraq, but also in an America that drew out and heightened some of its ugliest impulses — a nation that is deeply divided (like those “separated states” bin Laden imagined); that bypasses inconvenient facts and embraces conspiracy theories; that demonizes outsiders; and that, after failing to spread freedom and democracy around the world, seems less inclined to uphold them here.
 More Americans today are concerned about domestic extremism than foreign terrorism, and on Jan.
 6, 2021, our own citizens assaulted the Capitol building that al-Qaeda hoped to strike on Sept.
 11, 2001.
 Seventeen years after the 9/11 Commission called on the United States to offer moral leadership to the world and to be generous and caring to our neighbors, our moral leadership is in question, and we can barely be generous and caring to ourselves.

 In “The Forever War,” Dexter Filkins describes a nation in which “something had broken fundamentally after so many years of war . . . there had been some kind of primal dislocation between cause and effect, a numbness wholly understandable, necessary even, given the pain.”
 He was writing of Afghanistan, but his words could double as an interpretation of the United States over the past two decades.
-Still reeling from an attack that dropped out of a blue sky, America is suffering from a sort of post-traumatic stress democracy, and it remains in recovery.
-It still may be a good country, even if a broken good country.
+Still reeling from an attack that dropped out of a blue sky, America is suffering from a sort of post-traumatic stress democracy.
+It remains in recovery, still a good country, even if a broken good country.